davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 Using the above knowledge, we can easily answer questions such as the following:
 > Why did my method receive these funky parameters?
 What was the state of the parent method that called my method?
 Why did I just get a stackOverflowError?!!

-This is super powerful when you start dealing with larger, more complex applications where the answer to the above kinds of questions won't be so clear.
+This is very useful when you start dealing with larger, more complex applications where the answer to the above kinds of questions won't be so clear.

 ## List all breakpoints